Track 4B - NH&D Main Line, Town of Orange

 [4.56.1] This shot is from the southeast portion of the 1893 Derby quadrangle topographic map.
 Click here for a backward look at the NH&D route through the town of Orange just traversed on the southwest portion of the New Haven quadrangle.
 The steep westbound descent, just above the red arrow, is where Christopher Kelly and other passengers riding the first regular train from Ansonia to New Haven had to get out and push the consist up the grade back in 1871 [ES/07/17/1907/06].
 The red arrow also marks where Two Mile Brook flows through the culvert in the photos above.

 [4.56.2] The item at left shows the same photo used on another card in addition to the one Charlie Dunn sent us some time [middle].
 This new one is postmarked 8/23/1902.
 The 1896 Souvenir History of Derby and Shelton, Connecticut by Charles B. Gillespie, published by the Transcript Co., Derby, Conn., has the exact same image on page 5.
 The picture is captioned "THE CUT," N. Y., N. H. & H. R. R. This booklet also highlights businessmen of the time.
 One of these is Albert K. Kennedy, co-owner of the Transcript Co. whose Derby newspaper was the oldest in the lower Naugatuck Valley.
 The Kennedy Press, the printer shown on the address side of the new card, was probably a subsidiary operation, also perhaps located in the company's own building on Main Street which is pictured on page 34.
 Rob Novak, who is well versed in Valley history, is quite certain that the Kennedy confectionary store at Elizabeth and Sixth Sts. was a another family operation.
 He goes on to say that Albert, who died in 1918, represented Derby in the state legislature and that another presumed relation, James D. Kennedy, superintended the construction of the Ansonia, Derby & Birmingham electric freight line and witnessed the first running of the locomotive on May 17, 1888.
 See Track 4C, MP 4.66.2 for more on the AD&B. So much history from one image!
-It is interesting that this scene was thought to have so much sales potential, but as any collector will tell you, seemingly mundane, local railroad scenes and structures were a staple of postcard publishing, especially in the first half of the last century.
+It is interesting that this scene was thought to have so much sales potential, but as any collector will tell you, seemingly mundane, local railroad scenes and the plainest of structures were a staple of postcard publishing, especially in the first half of the last century.

 [4.56.3] This is a south-facing shot looking back toward the Derby cut.
 The height clearly shows the eastbound grade, perhaps 50 feet in a half-mile, likely the most challenging on the Derby line.
 No wonder Christopher Kelly and his fellow passengers had to push the first train from Ansonia up this incline on August 9, 1871 [AES/07/17/1907/06].
 Stalled engines at Turkey Hill would be a periodic occurrence until the NH&D acquired more powerful locomotives.
 Down to the right is the NRR track at river level.
 Dark patches of dirt or cinder ballast are still seen here on the right of way forty years after the line was torn up.